 The FP Remuneration Policy applies to those categories of staff whose professional activities have a material impact on the risk profiles of FP or the Funds it manages This includes senior management, risk takers, control functions, and any employees receiving total remuneration that takes them into the same remuneration bracket as senior management and risk takers.
 The policy will also encompass staff who receive compensation for the performance of portfolio management or risk management activities on behalf of FP.

 Based on FP’s assessment, the remuneration code will apply to the following roles:

-- Chief Executives; captured in their capacity as Board members, CF1 and CF3.
+- Chief Executive Officer; Captured in his capacity as Board member and SMF1 and SMF3.

-- Technical Director; captured in their capacity as Board members, CF1
+- Managing Director; Captured in their capacity as Board member and SMF3.

-- Executive Director; captured in their capacity as Board members, CF1
+- Executive Directors; Captured in their capacity as Board members and SMF3s.

 Based on FP’s assessment, appropriate arrangements are in place for all the delegates who are deemed to comply with remuneration regulation considered for this policy and are deemed equivalent under the UCITS and AIFMD Directives.

 This assessment is reviewed on an annual basis together with a review of the Remuneration Policy and is ratified by the FP Board.

 FundRock Partners Ltd (registered in England and Wales No 4162989).
 Authorised and regulated by the Financial Conduct Authority.
 Registered address: 6th Floor, 140 London Wall, London, EC2Y 5DN